continue-revolution/sd-webui-animatediff/README.md

 7. Q: Can I use xformers?

-    A: Yes, but it will not be applied to AnimateDiff due to weird bug.
+    A: Yes, but it will not be applied to AnimateDiff due to [a weird bug](https://github.com/continue-revolution/sd-webui-animatediff/issues/2).
 I will try other optimizations.
-You should note that xformer will change the GIF you generate.
+Note that xformers will change the GIF you generate.

 ## Sample